zoka/ringMon/README.md

  [noirmon "0.1.0-SNAPSHOT"]
 ```

-In case of bare Ring application such as this one the follwing is needed:
+In case of bare Ring application such as this one, the following is needed:

 ```clojure
 (ns ringmon.server